sd2020spring/sd2020spring.github.io/_assignments/final-project/architectural-review.md

 ### After: Reflection and Synthesis

-Your team must post a Reflection and Synthesis document as Markdown to your team GitHub repository before the next class after the review.
+Your team must submit a Reflection and Synthesis document before the next class after the review.

 **100%** |